221 W Lancaster Avenue View on Google Maps

-Appropriation of $1.75 million for public improvements to the City easement and Trinity Metro tunnel between Lancaster Avenue and the Fort Worth T&P Station train platform.
+Tax Increment Reinvestment Zone District Eight (TIF 8) allocated $1.75 million for public improvements to the City easement and the Trinity Metro tunnel between Lancaster Avenue and the Fort Worth T&P Station train platform.
 These improvements will serve TRE and TEXRail riders accessing the T&P station from Downtown and Lancaster Avenue.

-This project is intended to make access from Lancaster Avenue to the train platform behind the historic T&P building easier and more obvious.
-It will also make the approach to downtown from the train a more formal experience, reflective of the historic T&P Terminal Building’s grandeur and befitting a passenger’s arrival into one of America’s great center cities.
+Today, there is no formal entry from Lancaster Avenue to the T&P Station.
+This “passage” project will improve the public realm and make for safe and elegant wayfinding.
+In addition, this project will make access from Lancaster Avenue to the train platform behind the historic T&P building more straightforward and more prominent.
+It will also make the approach to Downtown from the train a more formal experience, reflective of the landmark T&P Terminal Building’s grandeur and befitting a passenger’s arrival into one of America’s great center cities.